3vasi0n89/home-assistant-config-files/README.md

   </h4>
 </div>

-Be sure to ⭐️ my repo so you can keep up to date on the daily progress!.
+Be sure to ⭐️ my repo so you can keep up to date on all of the progress!

 # Background